shaik1002/biggitlabbomb/doc/user/gitlab_duo_chat/turn_on_off.md

 ### In GitLab 16.11 and later

-In GitLab 16.11 and later, GitLab Duo Chat is:
+In GitLab 16.11 and later, GitLab Duo Chat is generally available and automatically enabled for all users who have a subscription to the Premium or Ultimate tier.

-- Generally available.
-- Available to any user with an assigned GitLab Duo seat.
+You do not need to do anything to enable GitLab Duo Chat if you have GitLab 16.11 or later.

 ### In earlier GitLab versions